OpenIndiana/oi-docs/docs/dev/userland.md

 * an automated build is kicked off,
 * then automatically the binary package will be published to the /hipster repository,
-* finally, the status of the build will be reported by oibot to #oi-dev freenode IRC channel.
+* finally, the status of the build will be reported by oibot to the #oi-dev freenode IRC channel.

 ### Overview of oi-userland

-Originally oi-userland is a fork of Oracle's <a href="https://github.com/oracle/solaris-userland/">userland-gate</a>, which evolved in an independent way: the layout is very similar.
+Originally oi-userland is a fork of Oracle's <a href="https://github.com/oracle/solaris-userland/">userland-gate</a> which evolved in an independent way.
+The layout is very similar.

-Inside oi-userland is a directory called "components", under which directories for each software package live.
+Inside oi-userland is a directory called "components", under which directories for software package category groups live.
-Directories are grouped by categories.
+Inside each of these package group directories are typically directories for all software packages belonging to the category.
+Some have even more sub-directories before reaching the leaf directories containing the software packages.
+Note that some software packages don't have a package category group yet.
-Inside each of these software package directories  there is a main Makefile and other files, necessary to build packages.
+Inside each of the software package directories there is a main Makefile and other files necessary to build one or more packages.
-This complete set of instructions to build one or more related packages, is called "a component".
+The complete set of instructions to build one or more related packages is called "a component".

 #### A component usually consists of several files: